 - Based on the deployment option, in a non-roaming case for E-UTRAN.

-- Roaming case, in HPLMN.
+- Home Routed Roaming case, in HPLMN.

 - Non-3GPP access case, in the HPLMN.

+- Based on the deployment option, Local Breakout Roaming case in VPLMN.

 For the case of access to EPC via E-UTRAN, in case of non-roaming, at least one between SGW and PGW shall provide the IRI-POI and CC-POI (and the IRI-TF and CC-TF in CUPS architecture).

+For the case of access to EPC via E-UTRAN, in case of Local Breakout Roaming, at least one between SGW and PGW shall provide the IRI-POI and CC-POI (and the IRI-TF and CC-TF in CUPS architecture).

+When the target UE has multiple bearers active, the generation and delivery of xCC for each bearer shall be done independently, each with separate correlation information.

+6.3.3.6.2 Network topologies with EPC/5GC interworking

+The SMF+PGW-C shall provide the IRI-POI, the IRI-TF and the CC-TF and the UPF+PGW-U shall provide the IRI-POI and CC-POI in the following network topology cases:

+- In the non-roaming case.

+- Roaming with local breakout case, in VPLMN.

+- Home Routed Roaming case, in HPLMN.

+- Non-3GPP access case, in the HPLMN.

+- Local Breakout Roaming with Non-3GPP access case, in the VPLMN.

+The SGW shall provide the IRI-POI and CC-POI functions (and the IRI-TF and CC-TF in CUPS architecture) in the following network topology cases:

+- Home Routed Roaming case, in the VPLMN.

-When the target UE has multiple bearers active, the generation and delivery of xCC for each bearer shall be done independently, each with separate correlation information.*** End of All Changes ***
+When the target UE has multiple bearers active, the generation and delivery of xCC for each bearer shall be done independently, each with separate correlation information.

+*** End of All Changes ***